Understand VCAT’s structure, divisions, what they do and who our leaders are.

 Beginning at VCAT in August 2021, Zoe is responsible for Strategic Communications, Data and Analytics, Capital & Infrastructure Projects, and Strategic & Operational Change.
 Zoe will also oversee our digitally enabled Service Transformation program.

-Zoe has lead business and service transformation programs in a range of public sector organisations and has a Bachelor of Business from Swinburne University.
+Zoe has led business and service transformation programs in a range of public sector organisations and has a Bachelor of Business from Swinburne University.
 She is passionate about driving user-centric outcomes.

-Executive Director, Finance and Business Services – Seth Holmes
+Executive Director, Finance and Business Services – Peter Swabey

-As Executive Director for Finance and Business Services, Seth is responsible for our Information Technology, Finance and Business Service functions.
+As Executive Director for Finance and Business Services, Peter is responsible for our Information Technology, Finance and Business Service functions.

-Seth has a Bachelor of Science and Business from Loughborough University.
+He has a Bachelor of Commerce – Accounting from Monash University.

 The Administrative Division deals with professional conduct inquiries and applications to review decisions made by government and other authorities.